Interest rates make the forex world go ’round!

 They’re what investors use to determine if they’ll invest in a country or go elsewhere.

-For instance, if you had your choice between a savings account offering 1% interest and another offering .25%, which would you choose?
+For instance, if you had your choice between a savings account offering a 1% interest rate and another offering .25%, which would you choose?

 Neither, you say?Yea, we’re inclined to go the same route – keep the money under the mattress, ya know what we mean? – but that’s not an option.